Google is more than just the most popular search engine.

 Whether you are trying to improve your website performance, find a new digital marketing job, increase your conversion rates, tweak your user experience on desktop and/or mobile, manage your personal brand and your organization’s brand, learn more about your clients and prospects, create content based on trending keywords, prevent spam and abuse on your website, Google has a lot of tools to help you.

 Here are 15 hand-picked Google tools that all digital marketers should be using.
 These are some of the best tools that Google offers.

 Google Page Speed is a helpful tool to make sure your web pages are fast on all devices, either on desktop or mobile.
 Just enter your URL of your websites, Google analyzes it and you get action items for desktop and mobile versions of your websites.

 It will give you recommendations about possible optimizations and optimizations that you already have made.
 It will give you a score and rating for mobile and desktop.

 Once you see your score, you can see what categories you need to improve.
 Once you get a baseline of where you stand, you know where you need to concentrate on.
-Learn how to achieve a 100 out of 100.

 More and more people are accessing the web on their mobile devices so designing your website(s) so it mobile optimized is important for a great user experience on the diverse types of mobile devices.

 This tool can show you how a visitor uses your webpages on a mobile device.
 You enter your URL and see how your page scores.
-Learn how to use mobile optimization as a competitive advantage.

 Google AdWords is pay-per-click (PPC) digital marketing for your brand.
 When people search for answers, your ads will show and you only pay when they click on your ad.
 There are options for display ads, YouTube video ads, text-based search ads or in-app mobile ads.